opentable/octopress/source/_posts/2013-09-25-resolving-domains-to-areas-in-asp-dot-net-mvc.markdown

     	}
 	}

 The name of the folder in my project corresponds to the AreaName as above.
-I have approximately 6 areas in the application that relate to different views.
+I have approximately six areas in the application that relate to different views.
 Now is where the hacky magic happens.
 I build the routing for the application myself.
 In my global.asax.cs, I have the following declaration:

 	protected void Application_Start()
 	{